-Perceived Stress Scale for Nursing Students (PSSNS): The scale developed by Sheu et al. measures students' perceived stress levels and was adapted from Karaca et al. 16,17 It consists of 29 items, each using a 5-point Likert format.
+Perceived Stress Scale for Nursing Students (PSSNS): The scale developed by Sheu et al. measures students' perceived stress levels and was adapted from Karaca et al. ^{16,17} It consists of 29 items, each using a 5-point Likert format.
 Scores range from 0 to 116, with higher scores indicating increased stress.
-Karaca et al. reported a Cronbach alpha reliability coefficient for the scale ranging from 0.67 to 0.93.17 It consists of a total of 6 subscales: stress caused by lack of professional knowledge and skills, stress experienced while caring for the patient, stress from homework and workload, stress from faculty members and nurses, stress caused by the environment, and stress from peers and daily life.
-There are no reverse-coded items in the scale.
-As a result of the reliability analysis of the PSSNS, the Cronbach alpha internal consistency coefficients for each subscale and the total score were found to be high in our study.
-The Cronbach's alpha values of the subscales and the overall scale ( $\alpha$ =0.971) indicated high internal consistency, demonstrating that the scale is highly reliable.
+Karaca et al. reported a Cronbach alpha reliability coefficient for the scale ranging from 0.67 to

+0.93.17 It consists of a total of 6 subscales: stress caused by lack of professional knowledge and skills, stress experienced while caring for the patient, stress from homework and workload, stress from faculty members and nurses, stress caused by the environment, and stress from peers and daily life.
+There are no reverse-coded items in the scale.17 As a result of the reliability analysis of the PSSNS, the Cronbach alpha internal consistency coefficients for each subscale and the total score were found to be high in our study.
+The Cronbach alpha value was calculated as 0.710 for the subscale "stress caused by lack of professional knowledge and skills", 0.902 for "stress experienced while caring for the patient", 0.837 for "stress from homework and workload", 0.893 for "stress from faculty members and nurses", 0.740 for "stress caused by the environment", and 0.851 for "stress from peers and daily life".
+The Cronbach alpha value for the general scale was found to be 0.971, indicating a very high level of internal consistency.
+These results demonstrate that both the subscales and the overall structure of the scale are reliable.